 Few Italian foods are as typical as balsamic vinegar.
 Unlike other types of vinegar, balsamic is sweeter and thicker.
 Making traditional aceto di balsamico takes a lot of time and patience.
 Grape must is cooked down to a syrup and aged in wooden barrels.
 As the vinegar ages, it evaporates and thickens.
 Every year, part of the vinegar is added to a smaller barrel to fill it back up.
 A full set of traditional balsamic vinegar barrels contains 8 barrels of different types of wood.

-The making of balsamic vinegar used to be a task for the women, and they were often given a set of barrels upon marriage.
+The making of balsamic vinegar used to be a task for women, and they were often given a set of barrels upon marriage.
 Each wood gives a distinct flavor to the vinegar.
-Traditional balsamic vinegar from Modena has to age at least 12 and maximum of 25 years.
+Traditional balsamic vinegar from Modena has to age at least 12 and a maximum of 25 years.
 A single set of barrels produces about a liter of vinegar a year.
 As a result, this balsamic vinegar is quite expensive.
 Lower quality balsamic vinegar can be mixed with regular vinegar and doesn’t have to age as long.

 The highest quality balsamic vinegar comes from Modena.
 At the Museum of Traditional Balsamic Vinegar in Spilamberto, you can learn all about this fine art.
-The guided tour teaches you about balsamic vinegar and includes a tasting of a 12-year-old and 25-year-old vinegar.
-Be sure also to visit the nearby gelato shop which has a balsamic vinegar ice cream.
+The guided tour teaches you about balsamic vinegar and includes a tasting of 12-year-old and 25-year-old vinegar.
+Be sure also to visit the nearby gelato shop which has balsamic vinegar ice cream.

 Although olive oil is produced in many parts of Italy, one region takes the crown, Liguria.
-Liguria is famous for its cold pressed extra virgin olive oil.
+Liguria is famous for its cold-pressed extra virgin olive oil.
 This olive oil has a bright green color and incredible flavor.
 Many olive farms allow visits and organize tasting for you, where you can try different varieties of olive oil.

 The OliOliva festival celebrated the new harvest with olive products and, of course, food.
 If you want to learn more about this liquid cold, visit the Museo dell’Olivo in Imperia.